dprosper/icec-widgets-lab/_docs/overview/widgets.md

 Engagement Center widgets can be embedded in placeholders on every Connections Engagement Center page.
 Below is a list of widgets that ship with ICEC.
 This lab focuses on building custom widgets; however, it is important to understand what is available.
 It is also possible to make a copy of an existing widget to either override it or simply have a slightly modified version.

 <hr>
-Widgets on this page are organized by content type and prepared by [Scott Good](https://scott-good.github.io/), NA ICS SME team
+Widgets on this page are organized by content type and prepared by [Scott Good](https://scott-good.github.io/)
 <hr>

 <ul class="nav nav-tabs">